 - Promoting Health Equity with increased diabetes research, treatment and education in minority populations.

 - Access to Health Insurance that is affordable and provides access to the tools to prevent and manage diabetes and its complications.
 This includes the implementation of the Affordable Care Act, which includes many provisions designed to promote health equity.
 Find out more about the Updates to Health Insurance and Health Insurance Marketplaces.

 - Funding for Diabetes Research and Programs including increasing the overall government commitment to stopping diabetes.

 - State legislation to break down barriers such as healthcare access, affordability and diabetes discrimination issues.
 Click here to find information about efforts in your state.

 - Ending Discrimination people with diabetes face at school, work and elsewhere in their lives.
 Click here to find out more.

-The American Diabetes Association also supports education and awareness programming in Latino, African American, Asian American, Native Hawaiian and Pacific Islander, and American Indian/Alaskan Native populations.
+The American Diabetes Association also supports education and awareness programming in Hispanic/Latino, African American, Asian American, Native Hawaiian and Pacific Islander, and American Indian/Alaskan Native populations.